 No Cab Facility?
 This might be the reason

 Grumpy mood, drenching in sweat, and unkempt clothes usually start the tone of the day for many of us.
 Contrary to expectations, commuting to work to fulfill one’s goal for the day is not a pleasant affair.
-In a study conducted by National Sample Survey Organization (NSSO), it was revealed that the number of two-way commuters in the country increased from 6.34 Mn to 24.62 Mn from 1993 – 2010.
-Now more than ever, people are willing to travel far from their home for better pay and learning opportunities.
+In a study conducted by the National Sample Survey Organization (NSSO), it was revealed that the number of two-way commuters in the country increased from 6.34 Mn to 24.62 Mn from 1993 – 2010.
+Now more than ever, people are willing to travel far from their homes for better pay and learning opportunities.
+It’s important to provide Employee Business Travel facilities in Multiple Shift workspaces.

 For Tier 1 and Tier 2 cities, a lot of companies, especially the ones operating BPO/KPO or the ones operating in rotational shifts, do provide transport to their employees.
 But the number of companies not providing such services is equally big.
 One of the biggest reasons that demotivate employers from providing their resources with transport services is the sheer management required on employers’ end to search for the right vendors, maintain employees record availing the service, keeping a record to replace the non-functional fleets, and keeping a record of trip sheets and duty slips submitted by Travel Operators and employees for reimbursements.